quynhnn-vn/redux-FlashcardQuizzes/README.md

-# React Redux project: Flashcard Quiz App
+# React Redux project: Flashcard Quizzes App

 In this app, users will be able to:
 - Create their own topics